FAQ

 What is the difference between a misdemeanor and a felony?

-A misdemeanor is considered a less severe offense.
-Examples of misdemeanors include traffic violations, DUI, theft and possession of controlled substances.
+A misdemeanor is considered to be a less severe offense.
+Examples of misdemeanors include traffic violations, driving under the influence (DUI), theft and possession of controlled substances.
 In contrast, felonies are more serious offenses.
 Examples of felonies include murder, arson, burglary, larceny, and aggravated assault or battery.

-Can I be charged with a misdemeanor if the police office did not witness the crime?
+Can I be charged with a misdemeanor if the police officer did not witness the crime?

 Generally speaking, a police officer cannot arrest someone for a misdemeanor without witnessing the crime.
-Witnessing the crime, however, may include the crime occurring in their presence, being witnessed through surveillance, or being observed by other officers.
-If an officer did not witness the crime, he or she must file an affidavit and ask a judge to issue a probable cause warrant.
+Witnessing the crime, however, may include the crime occurring in their presence, being witnessed through surveillance or being observed by other officers.
+If an officer did not witness the crime, then they must file an affidavit and ask a judge to issue a probable cause warrant.

 What is the difference between a verdict of “not guilty” and an acquittal?

-What should I do if I know that I am innocent, but have been arrested?
+What should I do if I know that I am innocent, but I have been arrested?

-Contact a criminal defense attorney as soon as possible.
+Contact a criminal defense lawyer as soon as possible.
 Your attorney can speak with the prosecution about the situation and call attention to facts that may be inaccurate or misunderstood.
-Your attorney will also make sure that your legal rights are upheld throughout the process of clearing your name.
+Your lawyer will also make sure that your legal rights are upheld throughout the process of clearing your name.

 Can I get an arrest removed from my record?